-Jacana Camp is a fairly small camp built on a little island amidst the large open floodplains of the Jao Flats.The Okavango's levels fluctuate throughout the year but Jacana is usually completely surrounded by water, giving it a true island feeling.
+Jacana Camp is a fairly small camp built on a little island amidst the large open floodplains of the Jao Flats.The Okavango's levels fluctuate throughout the year but when the water levels are high during the peak of the floods, Jacana is usually completely surrounded by water, giving it a true island feeling.
 This also means that water-based activities can generally be offered year-round.
 When water levels permit, occasional dry-land 4WD trips to Hunda Island, for game viewing, are also an option.

 Jacana Camp lies within the Jao Reserve, and its small palm-fringed island is typical of the Jao Flats, which is one of the Okavango Delta's largest areas of floodplains.
 The scenery is very beautiful, and corresponds to what many people expect of the Okavango Delta before they see it for the first time: it's very lush and tropical.
-We also felt that the camp itself had a particularly relaxed, laid-back air with friendly and efficient staff – perhaps aided by the watery surroundings and the naturally slow pace of mokoro activities.
+We also feel that the camp itself has a particularly relaxed, laid-back air with friendly and efficient staff – perhaps aided by the watery surroundings and the naturally slow pace of mokoro activities.

 Jacana Camp's main area is a double-storey building which faces east.
 So while eating muffins and toast before our morning activity, we had a prime spot to watch the sunrise over the water (and admire our elephant visitor who happily munched his own breakfast at the end of the deck).

 Downstairs on the lower deck is the main lounge area with some comfortable sofas, a tea-and-coffee station, and polished wooden bar.
 Tucked away on a small landing about halfway up the stairs you’ll find a small library and sofa.
 And the upper deck houses the open-sided dining area, which offers even better views across the floodplains.
 A wooden walkway leads from the eating area to the fun 'loo with a view', which must be experienced during your stay!